 At Tianjin, school officials announced plans to send another delegation of students to TVHS in January, following up on a delegation they sent last February and delegations TVHS sent in 2010 and 2011.

-There, Schodack School Superintendent Bob Horan discussed with Principal Ms. Li Xiaonhong the process of creating a telecommunication agreement – a modern day pen-pal pact between the elementary school students in his district and students in Hexi.
+There, Schodack School Superintendent Bob Horan discussed with Principal Ms. Li Xiaonhong the process of creating a telecommunication agreement – a modern day pen-pal pact between the elementary school students in his district and students in Hexi.“This has been a tremendous opportunity for our schools,” said Questar III Assistant Superintendent for Instruction Diana Conroy.

 As part of the fact-finding mission of the trip, the New York educators learned about China’s dedication to giving its youngest children a jump-start on their education.